BiancaBepple/FRONTCARDSAUTENTICADA/README.md

-# scrapbook-es6
+# Cards-es6
 This is a simple application to display the ES6 code.
-Scrapbook.
+Cards.

 # Copy the project and setup: